-Profits from commercial operations which may in the future take place upon development stage projects will depend on a significant number of factors, including economic feasibility, changing market conditions, aboriginal engagement and support, environmental and governmental regulations, labour availability, the cost of and the ability to attract external financial capital, and the ability to attract partners with sufficient technical expertise and relevant industry experience to develop the various projects.
+Even if development stage projects are successful in obtaining all their required permits to construct and prepare for operation, development stage projects are exposed to risks beyond permitting, as profits from commercial operations also depend on demonstration of economic feasibility, infrastructure, labour availability, the cost of and the ability to attract external financial capital, and the ability to attract partners with sufficient technical expertise and relevant industry experience to develop the various projects.
 Any failure to meet one or a combination of these factors may result in project delays or potential cancellation and the Corporation's future operating results may be adversely affected.
-Development stage projects upon which the Corporation has royalties include the Kami iron ore project, the Curipamba copper-zinc-precious metals project, the Gunnison ISL copper project, the Silicon gold project, and various lithium projects.
-The Corporation, through its ARR joint venture, also held development stage royalties on wind and solar energy projects through its investment agreements with TGE, Apex, and most recently BlueStar Energy and Hodson.
-Some of the development stage royalties from the TGE and Apex transactions have become operational in 2022 and 2023.
-The Corporation mitigates development stage risk by maintaining a diversified royalty portfolio including both producing and non-producing royalties.
+Development stage projects upon which the Corporation has royalties include the Kami iron ore project, the Curipamba copper-zinc-precious metals project, the Gunnison ISL copper project, the Silicon gold project, and two lithium projects.
+The Corporation, through its ARR joint venture, also held development stage royalties on wind and solar energy projects through its investment agreements with TGE, Apex, and most recently BlueStar Energy, Hodson and Hexagon.
+Some of the development stage royalties from the TGE and Apex transactions have become operational in 2022 and 2023, with three in construction in 2024.
+The Corporation mitigates development stage risk by maintaining a diversified royalty portfolio including both producing and nonproducing royalties.
 The renewable royalty risk is mitigated by entering into agreements on a portfolio of projects, with a minimum return threshold on royalties whose fair market value is measured based on actual performance six months after the start of commercial operations.